1960 Assistant Director, New Student and Family Programs

 1. Develops and implements a plan for enhancing relationships and involvement opportunities for parents and family members of Missouri State University students.

-2. Develops and implements programmatic initiatives for parents and family members, including (but not limited to) Family Weekend and collaborates with other University offices, departments, and personnel to ensure their success.
+2. Develops and implements programmatic initiatives for parents and family members, including (but not limited to) Family Weekend, Spring Family Day, the Ursa Experience, and Welcome Weekend and collaborates with other University offices, departments, and personnel to ensure their success.

 3. Ensures the success of the Family Association by administering all aspects of the program, including (but not limited to) recruitment, enrollment, and recordkeeping.